recyclarr/recyclarr/README.md

   * Profiles get created if they do not exist, or updated if they already exist.
 Profiles get a unique name based on the guide and this name is used to find them in subsequent runs.
   * Tags can be added to any updated or created profiles.
+  * Ability to convert preferred with negative scores to "Must not contain" terms.
 * Sonarr Quality Definitions
   * Anime and Non-Anime quality definitions are now synced to Sonarr